Nancy P. Seiberling

 For her 80th birthday we arranged with the City of Iowa City to have part of a park planted with native trees and designated "The Nancy Seiberling Heritage Grove."
 She was delighted.
 "You've beaten me at my own game!"

 When she was diagnosed with probable Alzheimer's she arranged to have an organization called HomeSafe supervise her care.
 They progressively provided more and more help.
 When she no longer recognized her home, we moved her to a small facility where she was well cared for.
 She survived about fifteen years, which is longer than the average eight.
 She no longer recognized us during the past five years or so and was less and less responsive.
 But she talked to herself and seemed to be thinking through things in her past.

 We were lucky that she was always cheerful and gracious in her decline.
-She would say “How nice to see you.” and “This is such a nice place.”
-I'm hoping that I'll get back the image I had of her in her younger days, as my memory of her in her later years fades, that image of a mother who was active and energetic and outspoken.
+She would say "How nice to see you." and "This is such a nice place."
+I wish I had back the mother I had in her younger days, the mother who was active and energetic and outspoken.